MaterializeInc/materialize/test/scalability/README.md

 ```

 ## Detecting regressions
-A regression is defined as a deterioration in performance (transactions per seconds) of more than 10% for a given
+A regression is defined as a deterioration in performance (transactions per seconds) of more than a configurable
-workload and count factor compared to the baseline.
+threshold (default: 20%) for a given workload and count factor compared to the baseline.

 To detect a regression, add the parameter `--regression-against` and specify a target.
 The specified target will be
 added to the `--target`s if it is not already present.